Renegotiating Remote Work for a Post Pandemic World

 Step 3: Make the request using the triple win

-Heather Cluley, Ph.D. is the Associate Director in the Graduate HRD program at Villanova University.
-She also happens to be one of ThirdPath’s AMAZING ILAs.
+Heather Cluley is the Associate Director in the Graduate HRD program at Villanova University.
+Bryn Jones is an Executive, Leadership and Team Coach.
+Both are part of ThirdPath’s AMAZING ILA community.